 Oh the joyous euphoria of getting a place to study veterinary science, was quickly replaced by the uncertainty of finding funding for a second degree.

-At this stage I didn’t have a plan, yes I had done a quick internet search on funding and on the surface it looked feasible, there seemed to be numerous organizations offering grants.
-But I hadn’t sat down to work out the details, and to be quite frank I was enjoying the warm fuzzy feeling that comes with knowing you have a place to study something you’ve always wanted to do, but before now never had the confidence in yourself to do it.
+At this stage I didn’t have a plan.
+Yes I had done a quick internet search on funding for a second degree and on the surface it looked feasible.
+There seemed to be numerous organisations offering grants.
+But I hadn’t sat down to work out the details.
+To be quite frank, I was enjoying the warm fuzzy feeling that came with knowing i had a place to study something I’ve always wanted to do.

-I had decided (probably foolishly in hindsight) to give myself a few weeks to enjoy the warm fuzzy feeling, and to find out once and for all if I could apply for a student loan, as I had never had student finance, but the endless calls and eventually an email to the universities minister concluded, that it didn’t matter that I had never had a student loan, the fact of the matter was, I had a degree already so no I could not get a student loan.
-Funding a second degree was not going to be as easy as I’d first thought.
-I even spoke to my local MP who was helpful, and very polite and assured me he would ask the question for me.
-He actually got the exact same response I got.
+Deciding (probably foolishly in hindsight) to give myself a few weeks to enjoy the warm fuzzy feeling, and to find out once and for all if I could apply for a student loan.
+I had never had student finance.
+The endless calls and eventually an email to the universities minister concluded, that it didn’t matter.
+The fact of the matter was, I already had a degree and I could not get a student loan.
+Funding a second degree was not going to be as easy.
+I even spoke to my local MP who was helpful, and very polite.
+He assured me he would ask the question for me and got the exact same response I got.

-So with that completely ruled out, I was filled with an urgency to get things going, partly to feel like I was being proactive, and partly if I kept busy and focused on finding funding my hard work would pay off.
+So with that completely ruled out, I was filled with an urgency to get things going.
+Partly to feel like I was being proactive.
+I kept busy and focused on finding funding surely my hard work would pay off.
 So a plan started to form.

 - Start a database of charities and organizations who have grants for educational purposes.

 - Find a success story and see if their technique would work for me.

 - Buy a shed load of stamps and envelopes as soon as I got paid (figured I’d need them so best get them when I had money).